 During such times, it can be easy to get discouraged and stop pursuing the things we want in life.

-Those difficult periods in life test our resiliency and our commitment to what is truly important to us.
-It is during such times that we need a lot more encouragement to help us stay motivated so that we do not quit on our goals.
+Those difficult periods in life test our resiliency and our commitment to what’s truly important to us.
+It’s during such times that we need a lot more encouragement to help us stay motivated so that we don’t quit on our goals.

 A few years ago, during the Global Financial Crises, I had to put so much attention and focus on my work in order to sustain a living, that I started to neglect my health.
 Days of no exercise turning into weeks, and sometimes I deluded myself by thinking a 20-minute stroll two or three times a week was good enough to stay healthy.

 It was no surprise that my health started to suffer which included back aches, headaches and reduced strength and flexibility.
 The end result was I started to gain weight.
 While it wasn’t out of control, I could certainly feel and see the difference of being in an unhealthy frame of mind.

 This continued for about three years as I gave more focus to my work.
 I got a wake-up call one evening when I experienced a spasm in my left thigh, which was so painful that I was unable to be still even for a minute.
 That spasm continued all night which meant I was not able to get any sleep.
 To this day, I still don’t know how I was able to get through that night.